pokomaru/exambot/README.md

 # exambot
-This is a linebot which notices the number of days until high school entrance exam in Fukushima.
+This is a linebot which notifies the number of days until high school entrance exam in Fukushima.

 ## Description
-This linebot notices the number of days until high school entrance exam in Fukushima every morning.
+This linebot notifies the number of days until high school entrance exam in Fukushima every morning.
-Noticed by this, your learning efficiency will be improved.
+Notified by this, your learning efficiency will be improved.

 ## Requirement
 - Python >= 3.5